Coderockr/backend-test/README.md

 ### Interest Calculation

-The investment will pay 0.52% every month in the same day of the investment creation, if a withdraw is made then in that month no interest will be paid.
+The investment will pay 0.52% every month in the same day of the investment creation, if a withdrawal is made then in that month no interest will be paid.

 Given that the interest is paid every month, it should be treated as as compound interest, which means that interest that is not withdrawn will become part of the investment balance for the next interest payment.